 Tax Court Lawyers in Bridgeport

-At the federal level, there is the United States Tax Court, which has courthouses all over the country, containing one in or near Bridgeport, Pennsylvania.
+At the national level, we have the United States Tax Court, that has locations all over the country.
+This means that there is an U.S. tax court in or near Bridgeport, West Virginia.

-Do I Need a Bridgeport, Pennsylvania Tax Attorney?
+Do I Need a Bridgeport, West Virginia Tax Attorney?

 As mentioned earlier, federal law lets some non-attorneys practice before U.S. Tax Courts.
 But tax law can be extremely intricate, and the practice of this area of law is highly specialized - so much so that most lawyers who practice tax law do not practice in any other field.